Chart Color Schemes

 AreaSearch assessment of residential development activity positions Rosewood among the top 25% of areas assessed nationwide

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Rosewood has recorded around 46 residential properties granted approval each year over the past five financial years.
-This totals an estimated 230 homes.
-So far in FY-26, 15 approvals have been recorded.
-On average, 2.8 new residents per year are gained for each dwelling built between FY-21 and FY-25, reflecting robust demand that underpins property values.
+Rosewood has recorded approximately 46 residential properties granted approval each year over the past five financial years, totalling an estimated 230 homes.
+As of FY-26, 15 approvals have been recorded.
+On average, each dwelling built between FY-21 and FY-25 has resulted in 2.8 new residents per year.
+The average construction cost value for new homes is $379,000.

-New homes are being built at an average expected construction cost value of $379,000.
-In this financial year, $8.1 million in commercial approvals have been registered, suggesting the area's residential character.
-Relative to Greater Brisbane, Rosewood records 56.0% more development activity per person, offering buyers greater choice and indicating robust developer interest in the area.
-Recent development has been entirely comprised of detached dwellings, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
+This financial year, $8.1 million in commercial approvals have been registered.
+Compared to Greater Brisbane, Rosewood records 56.0% more development activity per person, indicating robust developer interest and offering buyers greater choice.
+Recent development has consisted entirely of detached dwellings, maintaining the area's traditional low density character with a focus on family homes.
 With around 85 people per dwelling approval, Rosewood shows characteristics of a growth area.
+According to AreaSearch's latest quarterly estimate, Rosewood is projected to add 5,431 residents by 2041.

 Frequently Asked Questions - Development